-- 2022/23 saw the end of the piloting phase for the Innovation Fund, which serves as a financing instrument in partnership between the public and private sectors to harvest and commercialise the South African technology innovations for deployment in national and international markets.
-2023/24 will work with National Treasury to leverage more funds. - Participate in the development of sectoral master plans i.e. agriculture, the oceans economy, energy, mining and health. - Implement common flagship programmes in support of priority sectors reflected in the national reimagined / revitalised industrial strategy. - Continue managing a portfolio of projects with a potential of creating new industries or rejuvenating existing industries.
+- Use the Innovation Fund as a leveraging financing instrument between the public and private sectors (2023/24 R490million; 2024/25 R510million; and 2025/26 R569.211million) to harvest and commercialise the South African technology innovations for deployment in national and international markets. - Participate in the development of sectoral master plans i.e. agriculture, the oceans economy, energy, mining and health. - Implement common flagship programmes in support of priority sectors reflected in the national reimagined / revitalised industrial strategy. - Continue managing a portfolio of projects with a potential of creating new industries or rejuvenating existing industries.